Use the Health Insurance Card to pay for food (adapted from TFPC, 1997)

 Examples of foods that could be part of the program:

-- Complex carbohydrate: rice, potatoes, sweet potatoes, ground provisions, whole grain cereals, breads and pastas
+- Complex carbohydrates: rice, potatoes, sweet potatoes, ground provisions, whole grain cereals, breads, and pastas

 - Vegetables: carrots, squash, beets, brassicas, red/orange peppers, bok choy, okra, callaloo, bitter melon

 - Fruits: apples, pears, peaches, cherries, melons, local berries